Here’s a little bit about the apples of Rick’s eye 🙂

 Rick’s firstborn, Sara Nicole, excelled in grade school and high school while dancing on her dance school’s competition team, travelling to places like Las Vegas, New York and Chicago.

 She had designs on becoming a family lawyer and started her university studies with that career in mind, however, she decided to follow her passion for helping people by entering nursing school where she maintained a 4.0 grade average while working 20 – 30 hours a week supporting her young boys.
+As a single mom working as a charge nurse delivering babies at Canada’s second busiest birthing center, she remained devoted to her achieving teenage sons traveling with Corbin and Cameron to their football games and dance competitions.

 Teri Lauren Beneteau